LuqmanAH/FormulatrixBootcampB3/Week1/Day4New/README.md

 ```

+Please note the last line in the Main() above wouldn't result in compilation error, a runtime exception will occur instead.

 ### Reference Vs Value, Why should i care?

 - Key difference between a reference and a value type data in C# is how they are treated in the computer memory